kafeasist/kafeasist/README.md

 ## License

-This project is licensed under `MIT License` if you want to see more, please check [LICENSE][license-url] for more information.
+This project is licensed under `GNU General Public License v3.0` if you want to see more, please check [LICENSE][license-url] for more information.

 ## Maintainers